zap150/besthea/examples/gpu_onthefly/README.md

 make install
 ```

-The experiments are compiled together with the library.

 ## Running the experiments

-The experiments were run on the GPU accelerated nodes of Karolina (2x 64-core AMD EPYC 7763, 1TB RAM, 8x NVIDIA A100 40GB).

-Each experiment has its own bash script, `run_<experiment>.sh`.
-The script should be run from the installation directory (so it can easily find the executables).
-The results are written to the `gpu_onthefly_experiments_out/<experiment>/<datetime>` directory.

-The jobs were launched using the command
+The experiment programs are compiler and installed together with the library.
+There are two experiment programs located in the `installation/bin/besthea` directory - `onthefly_multiply` and `onthefly_solve`.
+These were used to perform the experiments in the paper, using command line arguments relevant to the specific experiment.

+For each of the experiments in the paper, we prepared a bash script `run_<experiment>.sh`, which loads the necessary modules, sets the environment variables, runs the program multiple times with relevant arguments and parses the output to produce a `results.txt` file in the `installation/gpu_onthefly_experiments_out/<experiment>/<timestamp>` directory.
+The bash script should be run from the `installation` directory.

+We used the following command to launch the batch jobs on the Karolina cluster
 ```
 qsub -q qgpu -A OPEN-00-00 -l select=1:ncpus=128:ngpus=8,walltime=48:00:00 job.sh
 ```